liu-wei2021/Alpha_mining_FAFA/README.md

 2. Create a feature branch: `git checkout -b feature/xyz`
 3. Commit your changes & push
 4. Open a Pull Request

+## Contributors

+Thanks to the following people for their contributions:

+- **Vincent Liu wei** (@liu-wei2021) – project setup, alpha function implementations, CI configuration
+- **Jing Xi Wei** (@Jingxi-Wei) – project setup, alpha function implementations, CI configuration

+Feel free to add yourself via a PR if you’d like to be listed here.

 ## License